We support and advise rural community groups on a wide range of issues and...

 - Support to get your scheme up and running.

-We particularly want to hear from any villages in the Daventry District who are interested in starting a Good Neighbours scheme.
-We are working with Daventry District Council to develop schemes across the Daventry District and our first scheme is already underway in Moulton.
+If so, we particularly want to hear from you if you are interested in starting a Good Neighbours scheme.
+Northants ACRE is working with Daventry District Council to develop schemes across the Daventry District and our first scheme is already underway in Moulton.
+DDC see the schemes as fitting well with their Ageing Well strategy.

-Daventry Council has funding available to help other villages interested in setting up a scheme.
-Contact us for more information on 01604 825881.
+Not only that but Daventry District Council has funding available to help villages interested in setting up a scheme in their area.
+Contact Emma Parry, DDC Community Projects Officer for more information on 01327 302418 or email email@example.com .